Your community.

 Welcome!

-The City of Perth Western Residents Inc (COPWR) is a local neighbourhood association representing the voices of the three western communities of the City of Perth:
+City of Perth Western Residents Inc (COPWR) is a local neighbourhood association representing the voices of the three west most communities of the City of Perth:

-• Crawley North (mainly high-rise near Crawley Boatshed),
+• Crawley Mounts Bay (mainly high-rise near Crawley Boatshed),

 • Hollywood (North of Stirling Hwy, East of Hampden Rd), and